 The other issue is, where the rods and been, there will now be holes.
 These holes in the bone will take time to fill in, and whilst that is happening, if I were to fall, or give the arm a really good knock, I could potentially fracture my arm at these holes.
 Giving a new fracture site.

-So all in all, I’ve to be really careful for 4 weeks post op!
+So all in all, I have to be really careful during the first 4 weeks post op!

 I’ve booked up the remainder of this years holiday to sit on the couch and nurse my arm once the metal is out.
-However as I won’t be physically working, I need something to occupy my mind, so I’ve several gadgets and items sitting on the table that i’ll hopefully be reviewing and writing up during that time, so say tuned!
+However as I won’t be physically working, I need something to occupy my mind, so I’ve several gadgets and items sitting on the table that I’ll hopefully be reviewing and writing up during that time, so stay tuned!